Yoshanuikabundi/proteinbenchmark-nrp/README.md

 To run a simulation, edit the constants (with names in SHOUTING_CASE) at the top of `run-umbrella-windows.py`, then execute `run-umbrella-windows.py`.
 Please remember to set the `INITIALS` variable to your own initials so that everyone knows who to contact in case something goes wrong!

-Each simulation window is run in its own pod.
-The general outline of a pod is described by `k8s_template.yaml`, but this file is used as a template by the `run-umbrella-windows.py` script to produce Kubernetes manifest files for each simulation.
+Each simulation window is run in its own job consisting of a single pod.
+The job manages pod failures and allows it to run for longer than 6 hours.
+The general outline of both job and pod is described by `k8s_template.yaml`, but this file is used as a template by the `run-umbrella-windows.py` script to produce Kubernetes manifest files for each simulation.

-The pod performs the following actions:
+Each pod performs the following actions:

 1. Clone this repo to `/opt/repo` and check out the commit specified in `$SCRIPT_COMMIT`
 2. Copy the contents of the `/results` directory of the `proteinbenchmark-jm-bucket` S3 bucket to `/results`